 We have not yet demonstrated our ability to successfully complete any clinical trials, including large-scale, pivotal clinical trials, obtain regulatory approvals, manufacture a commercial scale product, or arrange for a third party to do so on our behalf, or conduct sales and marketing activities necessary for successful commercialization.
 Although our key employees have significant experience in leading clinical development programs, our experience conducting clinical trials with our product candidates is limited.
 We may not be able to file INDs for any of our other product candidates on the timelines we expect, if at all.
 For example, we cannot be certain that the IND-enabling studies for our future product candidates will be completed in a timely manner or be successful or that the manufacturing process will be validated in a timely manner.
-Even if we submit an IND for a future product candidates will be dependent on further preclinical and manufacturing success.
+Even if we submit an IND for a future product candidate, the FDA may not clear the IND and allow us to begin clinical trials in a timely manner or at all.
+The timing of submissions on future product candidates will be dependent on further preclinical and manufacturing success.
 Moreover, we cannot be sure that submission of an IND will result in the FDA allowing further clinical trials to begin, or that, once begun, issues will not arise that require us to suspend or terminate clinical trials.
 Commencing each of these clinical trials is subject to finalizing the trial design based on discussions with the FDA and other regulatory authorities.
 Any guidance we receive from the FDA or other regulatory authorities is subject to change.
 These regulatory authorities could change their position, including, on the acceptability of our trial designs or the clinical endpoints selected, which may require us to complete additional clinical trials or impose stricter approval conditions than we currently expect.